 To build a successful relationship, marketers first need to understand that the dynamic between their brand and the consumer is neither linear nor static, so their approach must reflect this.
 They must bring together a picture of their consumers’ complete set of dimensions, and understand how the balance between these shifts in different scenarios and at different points along their purchase journey.
 In short, they must see their customers in three dimensions (3D customers).

 This means combining insights that tell us what people are doing (quantitative and sales data), why they are doing it (qualitative and attitudinal data), and identifying all the major influences that also impact people’s purchasing decisions (personal values, income, life stage, lifestyle, and more).
-With this 3D customer picture, marketers have a true-to-life foundation on which to plan better marketing programs.
+With this 3D customer picture, marketers have a true-to-life foundation on which to plan better marketing strategies and programs.

 Unpredictable, reactive behavior is not a new phenomenon, but the last year has brought it to the forefront.
 The increased complexity as the world steadies itself within the context of how we live with Covid-19 is likely to impact consumers and how they behave for months to come, if not much longer.